Saija

 Teaching

-I have extensive teaching experience within the international Empowering Patient Education (EPE) course, which is an online Master's and Doctoral level course (20 ECTS) with an in-person intensive week (5 ECTS).
-In addition to lecturing both in Finland and internationally, I teach in research seminars and have supervised numerous Bachelor's and Master's theses.
+I have teaching experience 2018-2025 within the international Empowering Patient Education (EPE) course, which is an online Master's and Doctoral level course (20 ECTS) with an in-person intensive week (5 ECTS).
+In addition to lecturing both in Finland and internationally, I taught 2024-2025 in research seminars and have supervised numerous Bachelor's and Master's theses.

 I have also conducted a teacher exchange in Vilnius, Lithuania.
 I am currently finalizing my wide-ranging pedagogical qualification, which will be completed in 2026.